SeanHwangG/test/software.md

 {% endtab %}
 {% tab title='cpp' %}

+* A more complete description is available in the GCC
+* create executable that is ready to be loaded into memory and executed by the system
+* added by the linking process
+* starts with lib followed by name

 * \#include \<fn\> preprocessor searches directories pre-designated by the compiler/IDE (std library)
 * \#include "fn" preprocessor searches first in the same directory then search path (programmer-defined)
 * /usr/lib